pankajraut1/business_card_new/README.md

 By using this application, you agree to the following restrictions:
 - ❌ No copying, distributing, sublicensing, or publishing the source code or binaries.
 - ❌ No modification, reverse engineering, decompiling, or creating derivative works.
-- ❌ No commercial use, resale, or hosting as a service without prior written permission from the ow
+- ❌ No commercial use, resale, or hosting as a service without prior written permission from the owner.

 ---